The Mickey Rooney Judy Garland Solution to the Climate Crisis.

-It suggests that as more and more professional journalists discover the journalistic riches they may pluck here, they will.
+It all suggests that, as more and more professional journalists discover the journalistic riches they may pluck here, they will.

-That as they do, it could mean the current public confusion about the basics of the climate crisis — a confusion some climate scientists charge is due partly to professional “malpractice” by some mainstream media news directors – could disipate in a flood of some of the most fascinating, engaging and compelling stories the relatively young profession of modern journalism has ever presented.
+That as they do, it could mean the current public confusion about the basics of the climate crisis - a confusion some climate scientists charge is due partly to professional "malpractice" by some mainstream media news directors - will dissolve in a flood of some of the most fascinating, engaging and compelling stories the relatively young profession of modern journalism has ever presented.

-Actually, like manmade global warming itself, such reporting about this ciris is already well under way and to be found in myriad sites and currents flowing around the globe, like the borderless oceans and atmosphere, on the increasingly borderless World Wide Web — if you just look for it.
+Actually, like manmade global warming itself, such reporting is already well under way and to be found in myriad sites and currents flowing on the World Wide Web, if you just look for it.